Birch Capital Management LLC Sells 169 Shares of AmerisourceBergen Co. (NYSE:ABC)

-AmerisourceBergen (NYSE:ABC – Get Rating) last released its quarterly earnings data on Thursday, November 3rd.
-The company reported $2.60 earnings per share for the quarter, beating the consensus estimate of $2.58 by $0.02.
+AmerisourceBergen (NYSE:ABC – Get Rating) last announced its quarterly earnings results on Thursday, November 3rd.
+The company reported $2.60 earnings per share for the quarter, topping the consensus estimate of $2.58 by $0.02.
+The firm had revenue of $61.17 billion during the quarter, compared to analysts’ expectations of $60.56 billion.
 AmerisourceBergen had a net margin of 0.71% and a return on equity of 444.46%.
-The firm had revenue of $61.17 billion during the quarter, compared to analysts’ expectations of $60.56 billion.
-During the same period in the previous year, the company earned $2.39 earnings per share.
-The firm’s quarterly revenue was up 3.8% on a year-over-year basis.
-On average, analysts expect that AmerisourceBergen Co. will post 11.49 earnings per share for the current year.
+The company’s revenue was up 3.8% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $2.39 EPS.
+As a group, research analysts anticipate that AmerisourceBergen Co. will post 11.49 EPS for the current fiscal year.

 AmerisourceBergen Increases Dividend

-The company also recently declared a quarterly dividend, which was paid on Monday, November 28th.
-Stockholders of record on Monday, November 14th were paid a $0.485 dividend.
+The business also recently declared a quarterly dividend, which was paid on Monday, November 28th.
+Stockholders of record on Monday, November 14th were issued a $0.485 dividend.
+The ex-dividend date was Thursday, November 10th.
 This is an increase from AmerisourceBergen’s previous quarterly dividend of $0.46.
 This represents a $1.94 dividend on an annualized basis and a dividend yield of 1.17%.
-The ex-dividend date of this dividend was Thursday, November 10th.
-AmerisourceBergen’s dividend payout ratio (DPR) is 24.13%.
+AmerisourceBergen’s dividend payout ratio (DPR) is currently 24.13%.

 AmerisourceBergen Corporation sources and distributes pharmaceutical products in the United States and internationally.
 Its Pharmaceutical Distribution segment distributes brand-name and generic pharmaceuticals, over-the-counter healthcare products, home healthcare supplies and equipment, and related services to various healthcare providers, including acute care hospitals and health systems, independent and chain retail pharmacies, mail order pharmacies, medical clinics, long-term care and alternate site pharmacies, and other customers.